 Stabilizing Urban Neighborhoods (SUN)

 BlueHub SUN prevents foreclosure-related vacancies before they occur.
 SUN helps homeowners with a stable income stay in their homes by acquiring foreclosed properties and reselling these homes to their existing occupants with mortgages they can afford.
 To qualify for SUN, a homeowner needs to be late on their mortgage or going through foreclosure or facing eviction due to foreclosure and have a stable income.
 Learn more about the BlubHub SUN program online or by calling 855-604-4663.

 Mortgage Refinancing Options

 - The Stay at Home Streamline Refinance Program offers mortgage refinancing for struggling homeowners with existing FSA-insured mortgages.
 Learn more about this program online or by contacting your lender.

 - Neighborhood Assistance Corporation of America offers mortgage modification.
 This program may be able to change the terms of the loan, lower the loan’s interest, and reduce principle.
 Free counseling is also available and can assist homeowners through the process.
 Learn more about this program online.

 Mortgage Assistance for Military Personnel

 Mortgage payment relief and protection from foreclosure are provided to active military personnel and reservists through the Servicemembers Civil Relief Act (SCRA).
 To be eligible for this program you must have had mortgage commitments before enlisting or being called to active duty.
-Eligible service members should contact their lenders and other creditors and provide documentation that they have been called to active duty and are eligible for certain relief under the SCRA.
+Eligible service members should contact their lender, provide documentation that they have been called to active duty, and are eligible for relief under the SCRA.
 Contact your local JAG office for more information.

 Emergency Financial Assistance